 The concept is simple: heavily treat one end of the room (where your studio desk is) with broadband absorbers to create a dead zone around your monitors.
 The live end of the room (where vocal or instrument recordings occur) is treated with diffusion acoustic panels for ambience.

 That’s where the name comes from.
-Now, let’s break down the two ends of the room in a little more detail.
+Now, let’s break down the two ends of the room and how to treat them in a little more detail.

 Dead End Treatment is the fundamentals of all the other methods of treatment that we’ve already covered.